 From time to time, certain of the underwriters and their affiliates may provide in the future, various advisory, investment and commercial banking and other services to us in the ordinary course of business, for which they will receive customary fees and commissions.
-The representative has acted as book-running manager in connection with our public offering that we consummated in July 2022 and as warrant solicitation agent in connection with a warrant inducement transaction that we consummated in November 2022 for which it received compensation.
+However, except as disclosed in this prospectus, we have no present arrangements with any of the underwriters for any further services.